Fetis226/Fetis226/README.md

 - 👋 Hi, I’m @Fetis226
-- 👀 I’m interested in Python, Java, django, html and css
+- 👀 I’m interested in Python, django, html and css
 - 🌱 I’m currently learning Python, django, html and css
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me
+Discord: fetis

 <!---
 Fetis226/Fetis226 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.